CS107-off-piste/cs107-FinalProject/docs/milestone1.md

     - STL

 - **How will you deal with elementary functions like sin, sqrt, log, and exp (and all the others)?**
-    Overwrite those functions in `cmath` so that they can take `Node` as input and build graph correspondingly.
+    Overwrite those functions in `cmath` so that they can take `Node` as input and build the graph accordingly.